NannyML/nannyml/docs/quick.rst

 Why use NannyML?
 ----------------

 NannyML is a library that makes Model Monitoring more productive.
-It estimates the performance of the monitored models in absence of the target, detects data drift and finds the data drift that is responsible for changes in performance.
+It estimates the performance of the monitored models in the absence of targets, detects data drift, and finds the data drift that is responsible for changes in performance.

 This quickstart presents these core functionalities on an example of binary classification model that predicts whether an employee will work from home the next day or not.
 The synthetic dataset used is already preprocessed - it is merged with model predictions and ready to be directly used by NannyML.
-In order to find out how to prepare your dataset check :ref:`tutorials<tutorials>`.
+In order to find out how to prepare your dataset check
+:ref:`tutorials<tutorials>`.
 This is also a good place to go to get detailed guides on core concepts and functionalities.
 If you want to know what is implemented under the hood - visit :ref:`how it works<how_it_works>`.
-Finally, if you just look for examples on other datasets or ML problems look at :ref:`examples<examples>`.
+Finally, if you are just looking for examples on other datasets or ML problems look at :ref:`examples<examples>`.

 -------------